bjss-data-academy/python-essentials/04-data-structures.md

 ### Read a list element

-elements can be read by using a zero-based index from the start of the list:
+List elements can be read by using a zero-based index from the start of the list:

 ```python
 # List